 The comment stuck with Evans.
 “I began to think, maybe it’s time to get back into shape,” he said.
-“I was an older father, and I wanted to be around [for my daughter].”
+“I was an older father, and I wanted to be around .”

 Evans decided to make fitness a priority.
 With the help of a Medcan dietitian, he focused on carbohydrate reduction and a diet high in fruits, vegetables and lean proteins such as chicken and fish.
 He began running every day, too.
 “I thought, ‘okay, if I come back to see this guy, I want to make sure that I’m shredded,’” he says.

 The hard work paid off.
 At Evans’s next health assessment, he’d lost 40 pounds and had a body fat percentage that was nearing single digits.
 That health assessment happened in the early 2000s, and since then, Evans has kept the weight off.
 He’s 70 today, retired, and has taken advantage of his free time by working out, eating well and staying aerobically fit.

 Today, he feels like he’s stronger and in better shape than he ever has been before.
 And whenever Evans notices a weight gain, he knows there’s no need to panic—that the nutrition team and other support systems at Medcan are there to support clients, no matter what stage of the journey they’re in.
 “In essence, Medcan gave me basic training,” he says.
 “That interaction set me up for subsequent battles,” he says.
 “I know what the drill is, when my body loses its definition and needs a tune up.”